Precious-Udoibok/Precious-Udoibok.github.io/README.md

 - <b>Technologies:
    - Python
    - FastAPI
+   - postman
    - SQLlite<b/>

 ### Word-Wiz API
 [Word-Wiz-API Swagger Documentation ](https://word-wiz-be-bsws.onrender.com/docs)

-Word Wiz is a Spelling Application API is a FastAPI-based backend service designed to help users improve their spelling skills.
+Word Wiz is a Spelling Application API, built as a group project is a FastAPI-based backend service designed to help users improve their spelling skills.
 The application provides endpoints for various features, including:<b> Authentication, Blogs, Payments, Text-to-speech, Profile-picture,contact_us</b>
+I was responsible for implementing key components such as <b>payments, authentication, and the voice-to-text functionality.<b/>
 The api was consumed by both the frontend and the mobile app development team

 [Word-Wiz-Website ](https://word-wiz-fe.vercel.app/)